-A reverse mortgage makes the most sense if you plan to live in your current home for at least 3-5 years.
-The FHA insurance—which is there to protect you and the lender in case your loan balance ever grows to be more than your home is worth—carries an upfront premium.
-That premium and the closing costs associated with any home loan can make reverse mortgages an expensive way to borrow money IF you don’t plan to stay in your home.
+A reverse mortgage makes the most sense if you plan to live in your current home for at least 3 to 5 years.
+The FHA mortgage insurance, which is there to protect you and the lender in case your loan balance ever grows to be more than your home is worth, carries an upfront premium.
+That premium, and the closing costs associated with any home loan, can make reverse mortgages an expensive way to borrow money IF you don’t plan to stay in your home.

 Would your spouse or partner want to keep living in the house without you?

 It’s important to discuss this question carefully as a couple.
 If you’re married, talk to your lender to determine if your husband or wife may qualify as an eligible non-borrowing spouse on the loan.
 After the passing of the last surviving borrower, an eligible non-borrowing spouse can remain in the property and defer the reverse mortgage becoming due and payable.
 However, they will not have access to any remaining funds in the reverse mortgage which were available to the borrower and they must continue to meet loan requirements (paying taxes and insurance, and maintaining the property) to prevent the loan being called due and payable for other defaults.
 If your spouse is deemed ineligible, they will not receive this deferral period, and the loan will become due and payable after the passing of the last surviving borrower.